dineshraj/ant-build-script/readme.md

 The build script is a tool that optimizes your code for production use on the web.

-It has been customised for use by me in my projects and so as the following configurations
+It has been customised for use by me in my projects and so has the following configurations

 * This should be placed in a subdirectory in html5bp (i.e. /source/build)
 * The publsih folder has been set to /public